 The objective of the 20-minute research presentation is to present insights related to your honours thesis or disciplinary specialty, in full or in part, to a non-expert audience.
+This presentation should specifically address the relevance of your research for the discipline, science, and society.
 There are 3 components to this assignment:

-- You will submit a 3-page presentation strategy in which you detail what information your presentation will convey, how you will present your insights, and how you will ensure your presentation is suitable for a non-expert audience. - 2) You will present the results of your analysis to your peers. - 3) You will watch your peers pre-recorded presentations and provide constructive feedback.
+- 1) You will submit a 3-page presentation strategy in which you detail what information your presentation will convey, how you will present your insights, and how you will ensure your presentation is suitable for a non-expert audience. - 2) You will present the results of your analysis to your peers. - 3) You will watch your peers pre-recorded presentations and provide constructive feedback.
 To make the workload manageable, we will randomly form 2 teams for the review process.